sfc-gh-boconnor/government_hackathon/README.md

 ```

-Now we have our mapping, we need to summarise the weather by postcode area (the policy goes by postcode area - i.e (DY13)).
+Now we have our mapping, we need to summarize the weather by postcode area (the policy goes by postcode area - i.e (DY13)).

 - copy and paste the following into a new **python** cell: